 - 1. Where the parties have concluded their action by way of settlement, they shall inform the judge-rapporteur.
-The Court shall confirm the settlement by decision of the Court [Rule 11.2] and the decision may be enforced as a final decision of the Court. - 2.
+The Court shall confirm the settlement by decision of the Court [Rule 11.2], if requested by the parties, and the decision may be enforced as a final decision of the Court. - 2.
 At the request of the parties the Court may order that details of the settlement are confidential. - 3.
-Subject to Rule 365.2 the decision of the Court under Rule 365.1 shall be entered on the register. - 4.
+Subject to paragraph 2 the decision of the Court under paragraph 1 shall be entered on the register. - 4.
 The judge-rapporteur shall give a decision as to costs in accordance with the terms of the settlement or, failing that, at his discretion.